 We know… this is the first time we address our users and readers in English.
 The occasion is very relevant.
-Our US Election Mental Health Task Force is launched today, full of hope and restorative energy.
-We will address you all in this blog during the month of November.
+Our Mental Health Task Force is full of hope and restorative energy.

 It is key to focus on us as a community and on the passion we all have for our craft.
 Journalism is art and labor.

-We want you to be ok during the election day and the subsequent long days when you will put your energy, time, intelligence and might to inform the American people and the world of the electoral journey.
+We want you to be ok during these long and stressful workdays when you will put your energy, time, intelligence and might to inform the world of what is happening around you.

 Now…in the words of colleagues, friends, let’s explore best practices and a few good tricks to keep it together.
 And if you need to let it all out we are here for you.